-This sweeping Queens Necklace, Flickering with a thousand light turns into the main thoroughfare linking Malabar Hill and the northern parts of the island to the southernmost points of Colaba, Cuffe Parade, Nariman Point and Fort.
+This sweeping Queens Necklace, Flickering with a thousand lights turns into the main thoroughfare linking Malabar Hill and the northern parts of the island to the southernmost points of Colaba, Cuffe Parade, Nariman Point, and Fort.

-97 kms from Nashik, Shirdi is associated with the name of the mystic saint Sai Baba (c.
-1838 – 1918) who is revered by the people of different faith.
-A temple deicated to him has been built here and draws thousands of visitors.
-Other tour attraction are the Gurusthan, the Khandoba Temple, the Shani Mandir, the Narsimha Mandir, the Changdev Maharaj Samadhi and the Sakori Ashram.
+97 km from Nashik, Shirdi is associated with the name of the mystic saint Sai Baba (c.
+1838 – 1918) who is revered by the people of a different faith.
+A temple dedicated to him has been built here and draws thousands of visitors.
+Other tourist attractions are the Gurusthan, the Khandoba Temple, the Shani Mandir, the Narasimha Mandir, the Changdev Maharaj Samadhi, and the Sakori Ashram.

-The beautifully sculptured fountain was erected in the memory of the Governer, Sir Henry Bartle Edward Frere as a tribute for his contribution towards the building of Bombay.
+The beautifully sculptured fountain was erected in the memory of the Governor, Sir Henry Bartle Edward Frere as a tribute for his contribution to the building of Bombay.

 One of the most beautiful hill stations in Maharashtra, Mahabaleshwar is situated at an elevation of 1372 mt. above sea level.
 Better known as Strawberry Country the place is an ideal place for honeymoon couples and families.